 Join Us in Designing a Better World

-The Department of Product Design offers several ways for undergraduates to study product design, including a minor.
-For the major, product design students start on the Eugene campus taking courses offered by the Product Design department, as well as courses in Art, Digital Art, History of Art and Architecture, Interior Architecture, Anthropology, and Business.
+Product design undergraduate students start on the Eugene campus taking courses offered by the Product Design department, as well as courses in Art, Digital Art, History of Art and Architecture, and Interior Architecture.
 The liberal arts focus of the UO offers product design students the opportunity to work directly with peers from many other disciplines, increasing their capacities to connect, grow, and develop futures with people of many interests and knowledge bases.
-Students accepted into the bachelor of fine arts degree complete a fifth-year program at the UO's Portland campus.
+Students accepted into the Bachelor of Fine Arts degree complete their final year at the UO's Portland campus.

 Courses Open to Nonmajors